 What is an IRS Cycle Code?

-A cycle code is an 8 digit code found on your account transcripts.
+The cycle code is an 8 digit code found on your account transcripts.
 The cycle code indicates the day your account posted to the IRS Master File.
-This date indicates the 4 digits of the current cycle year, two digit IRS cycle week, and two digit processing day of the week.
+This date indicates the 4 digits of the current cycle year, two-digit IRS cycle week, and two-digit processing day of the week.